 As betting margins can vary vastly depending on the betting site, sport, event, and market, we recommend learning this simple calculation for working out the best betting margins available.
 The margins will not be the same across the sites, but it still gives us an idea of which betting sites offer the lowest betting margins, and which betting sites to avoid if they continually offer high margins.
 It's important to remember the lower the margins, the better value for punters, and vice versa.

-To calculate the betting margin for a three-way market, like soccer:
+To calculate the betting margin for a three-way market, like football:

 (1/home odds) *100 + (1/draw odds) *100 + (1/away odd) *100 = Betting margin